 Leave it Better Than You Found It -- It Is Time Embrace Alternative Forms of Agriculture

-The Grand Capitalist Experiment has only "worked" for one reason--it broke out of the natural cycles of earth, and replaced it with a sociology-economic system based upon greed.
+The Grand Capitalist Experiment has only "worked" for one reason--it broke from the cyclicity of earth, and replaced it with a socio-economic system based upon greed.

-While greed has gotten us lots of things, like cars and clothes made out of synthetic materials, and medical advancements and other wonderful, albeit imperfect, things, it has caused a great rift between human that the remaining 99% of sentient lifeforms.
+While greed has gotten us lots of things, like cars and clothes made out of synthetic materials, and medical advancements and other wonderful, albeit imperfect, things, it has caused a great rift between humans and the remaining 99% of sentient lifeforms.

 In places where man hasn't left an irrevocable footprint, ecosystems ebb and flow to synchronize with the natural environment.
-In years where there is less rain, less plants grow, which means mice reproduce less prolifically.
+In years where there is less rain, less plants grow, which means mice reproduce less prolifically because their food source is sparse.
 The lighter burden of less herbivores allows the plants to have more seeds that drop and go uneaten, in the hopes that the next year has a little more rain, and maybe a few more seeds will sprout.

 As our viewpoints and hearts evolve, we must begin to explore alternative forms of agriculture that are more attuned to natural (and often erratic) cyclicity.
 There are nearly infinite options as to how we can begin to make the shift towards foods systems that support the local region's people, while also reestablishing a coherent relationship with the land.